harry7557558/DMOJ-Render_Main/1pointer/README.md

 ## Additional note:

-The DMOJ admins have banned user "[Tomorrow](https://dmoj.ca/user/Tomorrow)" from editing profile and posting comments.
+The DMOJ admins have banned the user "[Tomorrow](https://dmoj.ca/user/Tomorrow)" from editing profile and posting comments.
 This page is currently available for updates.